cosmos/sdk-tutorials/academy/4-my-own-chain/play-game.md

     k.Keeper.SetStoredGame(ctx, storedGame)
     ```

-    Updating the fields that were modified using the [`Keeper.SetStoredGame`](https://github.com/cosmos/b9-checkers-academy-draft/blob/175f467/x/checkers/keeper/stored_game.go#L10) function just as when you created and saved the game.
+    This updates the fields that were modified using the [`Keeper.SetStoredGame`](https://github.com/cosmos/b9-checkers-academy-draft/blob/175f467/x/checkers/keeper/stored_game.go#L10) function, as when you created and saved the game.

 7. Return relevant information regarding the move's result: